-DPIA includes the Immediate Office, Human and Animal Food Branch, and the Produce Group.
+DPIA includes the Immediate Office, Human and Animal Food Branch, the Laboratory, Medical Products, and Innovation Branch, and the Produce Group.

 The Immediate Office coordinates, develops, and manages contracts and cooperative agreements related to laboratory accreditation and integration, MQSA, medical devices, partnership agreements, and other external collaboration that support the mission of ORA.

 Human and Animal Food (HAF) Branch

 The Human and Animal Food Branch (HAF) within DPIA coordinates, develops, and manages ORA contracts, grants and cooperative agreements related to human and animal food regulation and national regulatory program standards implementation.